 Date Examples With INTNX and INTCK Function

 Working with dates in SAS is inevitable.
-It is very important to have a thorough understanding of how SAS interprets date values and how you should definitely not interpret them.
+It is important to have a thorough understanding of how SAS interprets date values and how you should not interpret them.
 In this post, I present the very basics and introduce two of the most important functions, the INTNX and INTCK functions, along with a few examples.

 Dates are Numbers!

-The first thing you must realize about dates in SAS is that they are merely formatted numbers.
+The first thing you must know about dates in SAS is that they are merely formatted numbers.
 January 1st, 1960 is the base of dates in SAS.
-This means that applying eg the date9 format to the value zero will give you 01jan1960.
+This means that applying the date9 format to the value zero will give you 01jan1960.
 Applying it to the value 1 gives you 02jan1960 and so forth.
 This small example shows you the numeric values -2, -1, 0, 1 and 2 and their corresponding formatted values.

 data dates; do dt = -2 to 2; dt_formatted = dt; output; end; format dt_Formatted date9.; run;